shatakshi30/work-samples/README.md

     - Perform sub-clustering to refine annotations
     - Identify new marker genes
 - Implemented in R using Seurat v5.0.3.
-- `NGS_Assessment results` folder includes all the all the results and answers to the questioned asked
+- `NGS_Assessment results` folder includes all the all the results(dotplots, excel sheets, annotated .rds objects) and answers to the questioned asked

 ---